wh0th3h3llam1/PdfDing/README.md

 - [Acknowledgements](#acknowledements)

 ## Introduction
-PdfDing is a PDF manager and viewer that you can host yourself.
+PdfDing is a PDF manager, viewer and editor that you can host yourself.
 It offers a seamless user experience on multiple devices.
 It's designed be to be minimal, fast, and easy to set up using Docker.
 As all data stays on your server you have full control over your data and privacy.